 However, what both Adobe and PayPal’s reports point to is how Black Friday online shopping now stretches across multiple days, instead of only taking place on Friday, and then getting boosted again by the retailer-dubbed event known as “Cyber Monday.”

-Its report comes from data pulled by over 17,000 companies worldwide, including 7 of the top 10 companies in the Fortune 500, which is sizable enough to indicate larger online shopping trends.
+Its report comes from data pulled by over 17,000 companies worldwide, including 7 of the top 10 companies in the Fortune 500, which is great enough to indicate larger online shopping trends.

 Black Friday and Thanksgiving sales saw larger growth than what’s being estimated for Cyber Monday, IBM also noted.
-Online sales for global retailers increased by nearly 24 percent year-over-year on Thanksgiving, and were up over 28 percent on Black Friday.
+Online sales for global retailers increased by nearly 24 percent year-over-year on Thanksgiving and were up over 28% on Black Friday.